 Historically, the Company's business is seasonal in nature, with the highest activity in the summer (second quarter) and the lowest activity in the winter (fourth quarter), due to the high number of leisure travellers and their preference for travel during the summer months.
 The Company also takes advantage of the low activity during the winter months to perform a significant portion of the required annual maintenance on vessels and at terminals.
-However, given the impact of the COVID-19 pandemic, it is expected that the normal seasonal demand pattern will not occur in 2020, with traffic being considerably lower than normal (see note 27).
+However, given the impact of the COVID-19 pandemic, the normal seasonal pattern did not occur in fiscal 2021; certain revenues, expenses, and balance sheet items tied directly to sales and operating activities were significantly impacted by the drop in vehicle and passenger traffic.
+Refer to Notes 23 and 30 for information on a one-time contribution of \$308.0 million received from the Province of British Columbia ("the Province"), following the Contribution Agreement signed with the Province in November 2020 ("Safe Restart Funding Agreement").
+The purpose of the funding is to provide relief from the operating fiscal impacts of COVID-19, and help ensure that the Company continues to deliver essential ferry services to coastal communities through pandemic recovery while avoiding service reductions and minimizing fare increases.